 The Airbus GEDC Diversity Award aims to shine a light on successful projects that inspire students from all profiles and backgrounds to study and succeed in engineering.
 The award was developed and funded by Airbus in partnership with the GEDC, the leading international organisation for leaders of schools and colleges of engineering education.
-Launched in 2012, the award is now in its 6th year.
-For the 2018 edition, UNESCO, the United Nations Educational, Scientific and Cultural Organisation have partnered with Airbus for the award.
+Launched in 2012, the award is now in its 8th year.

 What is the Global Engineering Deans Council?

 Airbus is a corporate member of the GEDC (Global Engineering Deans Council).
 This is a leading global organisation whose members are individuals responsible for setting the agenda for higher education in engineering in their countries and universities.

 Based on The American Society for Engineering Education definition, diversity is the inclusion of individuals that represent variations in gender, race, ethnic background, disability, sexual orientation, age, socio-economic status, nationality and other non-visible differences resulting in an environment rich in intellectual variety and respect for the individual, and optimally suited to address the technological, business and societal needs of the future.

 Three finalists from Canada, Italy and UK were invited on 3rd June 2020 to an exceptional Airbus virtual event, celebrating their projects.
 Each project team presented to a distinguished jury, composed of:

 Finalists attended the Award Ceremony to celebrate the winning project.
 The Award Committee of Airbus and GEDC representatives led the event, presented by Clémence Bastien, Head of Employment Marketing at Airbus.